Advanced statistical methods for eye movement analysis and modeling: a gentle introduction

-Equation \ref{eq:CK} is known as the \textbf{Chapman-Kolmogorov Equation}.
-It is ``just'' a statement saying that to move from position $ \mathbf{x}_{1}$ to $\mathbf{x}_{3}$ you just need to average out all possible intermediate positions $\mathbf{x}_{2}$ or, more precisely, by marginalization over the nuisance variable $\mathbf{x}_{2}$.
+Equation (\ref{eq:CK}) is known as the \textbf{Chapman-Kolmogorov Equation} (C-K equation, from now on).
+It is ``just'' a statement saying that to move from position $ \mathbf{x}_{1}$ to $\mathbf{x}_{3}$ you just need to average out all possible intermediate positions $\mathbf{x}_{2}$ or, more precisely, by marginalisation over the nuisance variable $\mathbf{x}_{2}$.

 Such equation is a consistency equation for the conditional probabilities of a Markov process and the starting point for deriving the equations of motion for Markov processes.
 Aside from providing a consistency check, the real importance of the C-K equation is that it enables us to build up the conditional probability densities over the ``long'' time interval $[t_{1},t_{3}]$ from those over the ``short'' intervals $[t_{1},t_{2}]$ and $[t_{2},t_{3}]$.